Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference will display text above the patron's summary and below the welcome message when the patron logs in to the OPAC and view their 'my summary' tab.OPACMySummaryNote in the OPAC

-`OpacNav <#OpacNav>`__
+.. _opacnav-label:

+OpacNav
 ''''''''''''''''''''''

 Default: Important links here.